awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

 ### Sharing an Application Through the Console<a name="share-application"></a>

-Make your application publicly available by using the following procedure\.

-**To make your application publicly available**
+You can use the AWS Management Console to share your application privately to users of specific AWS accounts, or publicly with all users of all AWS accounts\.
+To share your application privately or publicly, follow these steps:

 1. Open the [AWS Serverless Application Repository console](https://console.aws.amazon.com/serverlessrepo/home)\.